-Dr. Shakuntala Gawde, the Head and Assistant Professor in the Department of Sanskrit at the University of Mumbai, stands as a distinguished figure in the realm of Sanskrit scholarship, seamlessly blending the roles of an accomplished academician, researcher, and educator.
+Dr. Shakuntala Gawde, Assistant Professor and former Head in the Department of Sanskrit at the University of Mumbai, stands as a distinguished figure in the realm of Sanskrit scholarship, seamlessly blending the roles of an accomplished academician, researcher, and educator.
 With a dedicated tenure spanning over a decade, her profound commitment to the discipline has manifested in a tapestry of accomplishments that extend across teaching, research, and collaborative projects.

 Dr. Gawde’s academic journey began with stellar achievements, marking her as the first ranker and gold medallist in both B.A.
 (Sanskrit) and M.A.
 (Sanskrit-Vedanta specialisation).
 Her intellectual curiosity led her to pursue an M.Phil in Sanskrit with a specialization in Eastern and Western Philosophy, delving into the intricate theme of ‘Eschatology in Upaniṣads.’
 Subsequently, she further enriched her academic repertoire by obtaining a PhD in Sanskrit, exploring ‘Eschatology in Vedic Literature compared with Western Philosophy.’
 These foundational pursuits laid the groundwork for her expansive engagement with the philosophical and literary traditions of Sanskrit.